A local proof for the characterization of Young measures generated by sequences in BV: Introduction

-This work considers Young measures related to the space BV of functions of bounded variation and the space BD of functions of bounded deformation (see the following section for definitions).
+This work considers Young measures related to the space BV of functions of bounded variation (see the following section for definitions).
 Owing to the possible presence of concentration effects, sequences from these spaces are not amenable to a treatment with classical Young measures.
 A remedy in the form of generalized Young measures was introduced by DiPerna and Majda~\cite{DiPMaj87OCWS} in the context of fluid dynamics.
 We here follow the Young measure framework of~\cite{KriRin10CGGY,Rind11LSIF,AliBou97NUIG}; for a recent overview and historical remarks see~\cite{Rind11PhD}.

-The first characterization theorem for Young measures generated by sequences in BV was given in~\cite{KriRin10CGGY} and its proof was based on the BV-lower semicontinuity theorem in~\cite{KriRin10RSIF}, which was proved without Young measure theory.
+The first characterization theorem for Young measures generated by sequences in BV was presented in~\cite{KriRin10CGGY} and its proof was based on the BV-lower semicontinuity theorem in~\cite{KriRin10RSIF}, which was established without Young measure theory.
 The lower semicontinuity or \enquote{necessity} part of that characterization theorem was later also proved directly and without the use of Alberti's Rank One Theorem~\cite{Albe93ROPD} in~\cite{Rind12LSYM}.

-The aim of this work is threefold: First, a cleaner proof of the \enquote{sufficiency} part of the BV-Young measure characterization theorem is presented.
-In particular, the argument presented in this work is self-contained within the framework of generalized Young measures and does not rely on a relaxation theorem such as~\cite{KriRin10RSIF}.
-Second, we will show how to extend the proof strategy to obtain a characterization theorem for Young measures generated by sequences in BD.
-In preparation for this we establish an improved rigidity assertion for blow-ups of BD-Young measures, which is also interesting in its own right.
-Third, we show how the characterization theorem in BV can be used to prove a natural conjecture about gradient Young measures with an atomic part.
+The aim of this work is two-fold: First, a cleaner proof of the \enquote{sufficiency} part of the BV-Young measure characterization theorem is presented.
+In particular, the argument in this work is self-contained within the framework of generalized Young measures and does not rely on a relaxation theorem such as~\cite{KriRin10RSIF}.
+Moreover, it is conceptually much simpler and more satisfying than the previous proof.
+In the course of the argument, we also introduce the new concept of homogeneous generalized Young measures, which exhibits a number of differences to the concept of classical homogeneous Young measures, as well as novel spaces of \enquote{local} Young measures (separately for regular and singular points), which should prove to be useful in related problems as well.
+Second, we show how the characterization theorem in BV can be used to prove a natural conjecture about gradient Young measures with an atomic part.

 In all of the following, $\Omega$ is an open bounded Lipschitz domain.
 The main result in BV is (see the following section for notation):